pankegallery/openar-v1-subgraph/docs/entities.md

 ## InactiveAsk

-The `InactiveAsk` entity represents an Ask that is no longer valid on the Zora Protocol.
+The `InactiveAsk` entity represents an Ask that is no longer valid on the openAR Protocol.
 InactiveAsks have either been `removed` or `finalized`.

 | Field Name            |  Type           |     Description                                            |
 | --------------------- | --------------- | ---------------------------------------------------------- |